ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Related Works

 Gaussian Splatting (GS)~\cite{Kerbl20233DRendering} has been of great interest in the robotics community, due to its high-quality rendering capabilities and significantly faster rendering compared to previous differential rendering approaches such as NeRFs~\cite{Mildenhall2020}.
 GS has been applied within the robotics field to various tasks, including visual SLAM~\cite{keetha2024splatam,Matsuki:Murai:etal:CVPR2024,sandstrom2024splat}, grasp proposal~\cite{Ji2024GraspSplats:Splatting, GaussianGrasper} and physics simulation~\cite{xie2024physgaussian}.
 For a comprehensive survey of GS in robotics, we refer the reader to~\cite{Zhu20243DSurvey}.

 Here, we focus on works that employ GS for motion generation.
 The works of Splat-Nav~\cite{Chen2024Splat-Nav:Maps} and FOCI~\cite{Andreu2025FOCI:Splats} focus on robot navigation planning.
 In both approaches, the robot is represented by a set of Gaussians, and the approaches differ by either using an intersection check to compute safe polytope corridors~\cite{Chen2024Splat-Nav:Maps}, or directly using the overlap as a collision cost~\cite{Andreu2025FOCI:Splats}.
 The work of Safer-Splats~\cite{ChenSAFER-SplatMaps} introduced a control barrier function (CBF) to update velocity commands to keep a collision-free motion.
+Finally, the work of Splanning~\cite{splanning} introduced a trajectory optimisation for serial robot manipulators in which a reformulated normalised Gaussian Splat is used to bound a collision probability.

 In contrast, our work introduces a QP-based controller for mobile manipulation that extracts distances to surfaces encoded in the splats.
 We further investigate alternative formulations for distance extraction, including methods that incorporate Gaussian opacity.